-Our projects may involve demolition, excavation, transportation, management and disposal of hazardous waste and other hazardous substances and materials.
+Great Lakes' projects may involve demolition, excavation, transportation, management and disposal of hazardous waste and other hazardous substances and materials.
 Various laws strictly regulate the removal, treatment and transportation of hazardous waste and other hazardous substances and materials and impose liability for human health effects and environmental contamination caused by these materials.
-Our demolition business, for example, requires us to transport and dispose of hazardous substances and materials, such as asbestos.
+Great Lakes' demolition business, for example, requires the Company to transport and dispose of hazardous substances and materials, such as asbestos.
 Services rendered in connection with hazardous substance and material removal and site development may involve professional judgments by licensed experts about the nature of soil conditions and other physical conditions, including the extent to which hazardous substances and materials are present, and about the probable effect of procedures to mitigate problems or otherwise affect those conditions.
-If the judgments and the recommendations based upon those judgments are incorrect, we may be liable for resulting damages that our clients incur, which may be material.
-The failure of certain contractual protections, including any indemnification from our clients or subcontractors, to protect us from incurring such liability could have a material adverse effect on our business, financial condition or results of operations.
+If the judgments and the recommendations based upon those judgments are incorrect, the Company may be liable for resulting damages that its clients incur, which may be material.
+The failure of certain contractual protections, including any indemnification from Great Lakes' clients or subcontractors, to protect Great Lakes from incurring such liability could have a material adverse effect on its business, financial condition or results of operations.

-Our demolition business (NASDI) depends on key customer relationships and our reputation in the Boston contract market developed and maintained by our key operations manager.
-Loss of any of these elements would materially reduce our demolition revenues and profits.
+Great Lakes' demolition business (NASDI) depends on key customer relationships and its reputation in the Boston contract market developed and maintained by its key operations manager.
+Loss of any of these elements would materially reduce Great Lakes' demolition revenues and profits.

 Demolition contracts are entered into on a project by project basis, so NASDI does not have continuing contractual commitments with its demolition customers beyond the terms of the current contract.
-We benefit from key relationships with certain general and construction contractors in the Boston market.
-We also benefit from our reputation in the Boston market developed over years of successfully performing on projects.
+The Company benefits from key relationships with certain general and construction contractors in the Boston market.
+The Company also benefits from its reputation in the Boston market developed over years of successfully performing on projects.
 Both of these aspects of the business were developed and are maintained through the demolition business' key manager.
 The inability to maintain relationships with these customers or obtain new customers based on NASDI's reputation would reduce the revenue and profitability from demolition contracts.
 The inability of NASDI to retain its key demolition manager would have a material adverse affect on NASDI's current customer relationships and reputation.